reactive-python/reactpy-django/docs/features/orm.md

 ??? question "Why did this example use `list()` within `set_categories`?"

     [Django's ORM is lazy](https://docs.djangoproject.com/en/dev/topics/db/queries/#querysets-are-lazy).
-Thus, `list()` is used to ensure that the query is executed while the hook is executing.
+Thus, `list()` is used to ensure that the database query is executed while within the hook.

     Failure to do this will result in `SynchronousOnlyOperation` when attempting to access your data.